successible/cleanslate/README.md

 ## Warning

-Any self-hosted version of Clean Slate below v2 **that does not use Firebase** is insecure and should upgraded.
+Any version of Clean Slate below v2 **that does not use Firebase** uses insecure JWTs and should be upgraded.

 ## What is Clean Slate?